 top of page

 The project Swallow Nest originated from my interest in the idea of a portable, miniature home.
-I photographed my personal living spaces: my bedroom, living room, entrance of my flat, and studio—and used Photoshop’s perspective warp tool to digitally flatten and reconstruct them into the form of a paper box die-cut outline template.
+I photographed my personal living spaces and used Photoshop’s Perspective Warp tool to digitally flatten and reconstruct them into paper box die-cut templates.
 After printing these templates, I cut and assembled them by hand into small three-dimensional forms.
-Through the deformation process, the edge of the Swallow Nest is twisted and elongated.
+Through this process of deformation, the edges of the Swallow Nest are twisted and elongated.
+The resulting models resemble tiny architectural fragments displayed in the corners of walls, much like the real swallow nest.
+Through this process, I attempted to translate a sense of belonging into a hand-held form.
+Each paper structure is both a reconstruction and a distortion of spatial experience, a familiar but an uncanny home.

 IMG_1356